["learn"]

 FREQUENTLY ASKED QUESTIONS

-The most popular cocktail in America is the Margarita, the classic drink featuring tequila, orange liqueur and lime juice with the characteristic salt rim.
-In second place we find the Martini and the Old Fashioned comes in third.
+It is the Margarita, the classic drink featuring tequila, orange liqueur and lime juice with the characteristic salt rim.
+In second place is the Martini and the Old Fashioned comes in third.

 Stay in the mix